-If the page is refreshed when Supvisors is in CONCILIATION state, the 'Supvisors' label in the top left of the Common Menu becomes red and blinks.
-This situation is unlikely to happen if the conciliation\strategy chosen in the rpcinterface extension point of the Supervisor configuration file is different from USER, as the other values will trigger an immediate and automatic conciliation of the conflicts.
+If the page is refreshed when Supvisors is in CONCILIATION state, a red light is blinking next to the 'Supvisors' title in the top left of the Common Menu.

+This situation is unlikely to happen if the conciliation_strategy chosen in the rpcinterface extension point of the Supervisor configuration file is different from USER, as the other values will trigger an immediate and automatic conciliation of the conflicts.

-The Conciliation Page can be reached by clicking on this blinking red label.
+The Conciliation Page can be reached by clicking on the 'Supvisors' title when the red blinking light is displayed.